-If you are a collector, at any level, beginners to accomplished, you are not just an art buyer, you actually have an extremely important role in the future history of art.
+If you are a collector, at any level, beginner to accomplished, you are not just an art buyer, you actually have an extremely important role in the future history of art.

 Let me tell you why….

-A large proportion of our love of art stems from history – from getting glimpses into the past through the artwork of those who went before us; when a picture said a thousand words, when our fascination with design, patterns and shapes was often reflected in the architecture and art of that period, when pivotal moments in history and religion were recorded by the masters of their time.
-We remembered our heroes with statues and our ancestors with portraits and art helped to show us what every aspect of life was like all those years ago, from the sublime to the ridiculous, from the very sad to the overtly happy; giving us a sneak peek, in sometimes an almost voyeuristic manner, of times gone past.
+A large proportion of our love of art stems from history – from getting glimpses into the past through the artwork of those who went before us; when a picture said a thousand words, when our fascination with new designs, patterns and shapes was often reflected in (or, often, influenced by) the architecture and art of that period, when pivotal moments in history and religion were recorded by the masters of their time.
+We remembered our heroes with statues and our ancestors with portraits and art helped to show us what every aspect of life was like all those years ago, from the sublime to the ridiculous, from the very sad to the sickeningly happy; giving us a sneak peek, in sometimes an almost voyeuristic manner, of times gone past.

 Those very pieces of art made it through decades and in some cases centuries; passing through the hands of various caretakers, generation after generation, whose careful handling meant that we get to enjoy them today.